-Investment firm licensees must seek information from their retail clients and professional clients about their needs, circumstances and investment objectives (including their risk appetite), relevant to the services to be provided.

-BC-2.5.3 For the purposes of Rule BC-2.5.2, the investment firm licensee, when providing the regulated investment services, should ask the client or potential client to provide information regarding his knowledge and experience in the investment field relevant to the specific type of financial instrument or service offered or demanded so as to enable the licensee to assess whether the financial instrument or service is appropriate to the client.
+- BC-2.5.2 Investment firm licensees must seek information from their retail clients (and potential retail clients about their needs, circumstances and investment objectives (including their risk appetite), relevant to the services to be provided. - BC-2.5.3 For the purposes of Rule BC-2.5.2, the investment firm licensee, when providing the regulated investment services, should ask the client or potential client to provide information regarding his knowledge and experience in the investment field relevant to the specific type of financial instrument or service offered or demanded so as to enable the licensee to assess whether the financial instrument or service is appropriate to the client.
 The evaluation of the client's needs, circumstances and investment objectives (including risk appetite) can be done through a structured questionnaire.